AadityanshuSingh/SCT_SD_1/vite-project/README.md

 - Convert between **Celsius (°C)**, **Fahrenheit (°F)**, and **Kelvin (K)**.
 - Real-time results as the user types.
 - Clean and responsive UI with modern design.
-- Fully user-driven, no backend required.

 ---

 ## Screenshot 📸

 ![Temperature Converter Screenshot](public/image.png)

-> **Note:** Replace the image path `screenshots/temperature-converter.png` with the actual path of your screenshot.

 ---